 - Auditory activities encourage conversation and draw students in with questions and discussion.
 A writing curriculum might incorporate learning games that rely on verbal responses or suggest publishing ideas kids can present orally.
 For teens, a video program can provide yet another auditory experience.

 - Visual activities at the elementary level can include picture books, illustrated worksheets, and crafty or artistic publishing ideas.
 But students of all ages profit from using word banks to help them choose strong words or using colored pencils or stickers to help them self-edit.
 From kindergarten through high school, every child benefits when writing lessons involve them in discussion while you model and teach at a whiteboard.
-And a video course option that has lots of visuals is also a winner!

 Even if one particular style of learning dominates, all kids thrive when activities are multisensory.